zyedidia/Literate/README.md

 # Literate

-Literate is a computer programming system to create literate programs.
+Literate (lit for short) is a computer programming system to create literate programs.
 It works with any language, and can generate HTML pages as output, that can also be converted to pdfs using [wkhtmltopdf] (http://wkhtmltopdf.org/).

 The goal of this project is to create a modern literate programming system which keeps most, if not all of the features of Knuth and Levy's CWEB system, but simplifies the system and adds even more features.